stagerightlabs/symfony-starter/README.md

 ### Up and Running

 This project provides docker container definitions that can be used for local development and customized to fit your needs.
 You will need to have both [Docker](https://hub.docker.com/editions/community/docker-ce-desktop-windows/) and [Docker Compose](https://docs.docker.com/compose/install/) installed on your development machine.
 The free 'community edition' of Docker will suffice for our needs.
-If you are using Windows you may need to clone this repo into a WSL folder, depending on which version of the Windows Docker client you are using.
+If you are using Windows you may need to clone this repo into a WSL folder depending on which version of the Windows Docker client you are using.

 Once you have Docker installed you can now build the images on your host machine.
 Use your CLI to navigate to the project root and then run this command: